 VISG Vice President

-Inspired by nature and working with marble, granite, driftwood and other materials such as chicken wire.
+Inspired by nature and working with marble, granite, wood and chicken wire.

 wood, steel, stone